Recognize Child Abuse

 We must work together to continue to provide the right types of support to vulnerable children and their families and remain alert to any indicator’s children may be unsafe at home.

-*Information provided by Calgary and Area Child Advocacy Centre
+*Information provided by Luna Child and Youth Advocacy Centre

 How to Respond to a Disclosure